blockspacer/flextool/README.md

 }
 ```

 Use `-fsanitize=address,fuzzer`.
-Note that you can change sanitizer (address, memory, thread, etc.)
+Note that you can change sanitizer (address, memory, thread, etc.).

 NOTE: if you suspect memory leaks in your target you should run libFuzzer with `-runs=N` or `-max_total_time=N`.
 If your target has massive leaks you will eventually run out of RAM.
-To protect your machine from OOM death you may use e.g. `ASAN_OPTIONS=hard_rss_limit_mb=2000` (with AddressSanitizer).
+To protect your machine from OOM death you may use: `ASAN_OPTIONS=hard_rss_limit_mb=2000` (with AddressSanitizer).

-libFuzzer requires seed corpus, see for details [https://github.com/google/fuzzing/blob/master/tutorial/libFuzzerTutorial.md](https://github.com/google/fuzzing/blob/master/tutorial/libFuzzerTutorial.md)
+libFuzzer requires seed corpus.
+For details, see: [https://github.com/google/fuzzing/blob/master/tutorial/libFuzzerTutorial.md](https://github.com/google/fuzzing/blob/master/tutorial/libFuzzerTutorial.md)

-See for details:
+For details, see:

 * https://llvm.org/docs/LibFuzzer.html
 * https://medium.com/@levwalkin/compile-llvm-clang-libfuzzer-b61e82718430